J.R. Ackerley

 Press Release

-– The Ackerley Prize is the UK’s only literary prize dedicated to memoir and autobiography
+The TLS Ackerley Prize is the UK’s only literary prize dedicated to memoir and autobiography

-The winner of the prize, now in its 41st year, was announced at a special event featuring the shortlisted authors in conversation with the Chair of the judges, Peter Parker, at the London Review Bookshop on Thursday 28 September.
+The winner of the prize, now in its 42nd year, was announced at a special event featuring the shortlisted authors in conversation with the Chair of the judges, Peter Parker, at Reference-Point on Thursday 25 July.

-The PEN Ackerley Prize was established 41 years ago in memory of Joe Randolph Ackerley (1896–1967), the author and long-time literary editor of The Listener magazine.
-The prize is awarded annually to a literary autobiography of outstanding merit, written by an author of British nationality, and published in the UK in the previous year.
+The prize is given annually to a literary autobiography of outstanding merit, written by an author of British nationality, and published in the UK in the previous year.

-The Ackerley Prize is judged by biographer and historian Peter Parker (Chair), writer and editor Michael Caines, and writer and critic Claire Harman.
-The winner receives a cheque for £3,000.
+The TLS Ackerley Prize is judged by biographer and historian Peter Parker (Chair), writer and editor Michael Caines, and writer and critic Claire Harman.
+The winner receives a cheque for £4,000.

-Nancy Campbell, winner of the Ackerley Prize 2023, said:
+Catherine Taylor, winner of the TLS Ackerley Prize 2024, said:

 Peter Parker, Chair of the Judges, said: